-Unlike the previous system, we don't ask for payment at the time of application.
+We don't ask for payment at the time of application.
 Instead, we wait for your notarized oath of office.
 Only after we have verification of your identity and your sworn statement we can commission you.
-Because you have to mail or bring in the oath, you'll need to provide payment by check or credit card number and expiration date.
+Because you have to mail, fax, or bring in the oath, you'll need to provide payment by check or credit card number and expiration date.

 As soon as you have a notary stamp and journal.

 It means a question has come up about information that you provided on your application.
 Our office will contact you soon to try and clear up any issues.

 Attached to the email was a PDF document that has an oath of office for you to fill out and take before a notary.
 Print that out, have a notary administer the oath of office, and send the notarized oath to us with payment of the $40 nonrefundable processing fee.

 No. It's against the law to notarize your own signature or any document you are party to.
 That also means it's illegal to notarize your own oath.
 Independent verification of your name, signature and adherence to the oath is essential to prevent the theft of your notarial identity and to ensure your agreement to the terms of your commission.